 Both synthetic and natural fibre outdoor rugs come in a variety of colours and patterns.
 Geometrics, stripes and medallions are among the most popular styles, but there are also bold florals, tropical looks, and novelty designs available.

 Woven patterns being the most prevalent due to the designs’ superior colourfastness and durability.
 Indeed, the best outdoor rugs are labelled ‘solution-dyed’, meaning the colour was actually added to the chemicals used to create the fibre rather than having the yarns dyed after they were made.

-When choosing a rug, keep in mind that darker colourations create a more intimate environment, while lighter shades make a small area seem more spacious.
+When choosing a rug, keep in mind that a darker colouration creates a more intimate environment.
+Where as lighter shades make a small area seem more spacious.
 No matter the design and colours you select, you can certainly count on rugs to make your outdoor living spaces more stylish!

 5 Patio Favourites, According to our Customers